PMEC-OSU/FOSTWIN/README.md

 ## Aft vs Bow

-The bow flap is that facing the incoming waves first.
+The bow flap is the one facing the incoming waves first.

 <img style="height:350px;margin-bottom:10px;" src="images/real-device.png" align="middle">

 # Running the FOSTWIN locally
 To run the FOSTWIN locally, follow these steps:
 1. Clone the FOSTWIN repository [here](https://github.com/PMEC-OSU/FOSTWIN) (this repo).
-2. OPTIONAL STEPS IF WANTING TO RUN THE WECSIM TWIN LOCALLY (you can skip this step for the SID version):
+2. (Optional, for WecSim only - you can skip this step for the SID version):
    1. Install version 5.0 of [WEC-Sim](https://github.com/WEC-Sim/WEC-Sim/releases).
 This is the only version currently supported.
 3. Modify `initModels_GUI.m` in the FOSTWIN repository as desired:
    - Choose simulation type either `NonRealTime` or `SingleSpeedgoat`